MaterializeInc/materialize/doc/developer/design/20231127_pv2_logical_architecture.md

 ### External Commands

-We can also differentiate external commands using similar categories:
+We can differentiate external commands using similar categories:

 1. DDL: Commands that modify the Catalog, which potentially can cause Controller Commands to be synthesized.
 2. DML: Commands that modify non-Catalog state.
 Think largely `INSERT`-style queries that insert data into user collections.
 3. DQL: Commands that only query data.
 Either from the Catalog or user collections/tables.